KhushiBhadange/Mathematics-for-Machine-Learning-and-Data-Science/README.md

 <br/>

-I recognize the time people spend on building intuition, understanding new concepts and debugging assignments.
-The solutions uploaded here are only for reference.
-They are meant to unblock you if you get stuck somewhere.
-Please do not copy any part of the code as-is (the programming assignments are fairly easy if you read the instructions carefully).
-Similarly, try out the quizzes yourself before you refer to the quiz solutions.
-This course is the most straight-forward deep learning course I have ever taken, with fabulous course content and structure.
-It's a treasure by the deeplearning.ai team.
+I want to acknowledge the considerable effort individuals invest in developing their intuition, comprehending novel concepts, and troubleshooting assignments.
+The solutions provided here serve as reference points and are intended to assist if you encounter difficulties.
+Please refrain from copying any portion of the code directly, as the programming assignments become more manageable with careful instruction reading.
+Likewise, attempt the quizzes independently before consulting the quiz solutions.
+This course stands out as the most straightforward deep learning program I've ever undertaken, boasting exceptional content and a well-organized structure.
+It truly is a valuable gem created by the deeplearning.ai team.

 <br/>